microsoft/genaiops-promptflow-template/README.md

 - environment      : It contains a dockerfile used for running containers with flows for inferencing on Azure webapps.
 - flows            : It should contain minimally two folder - one for standard Prompt flow related files and another for Evaluation flow related file.
 There can be multiple evaluation flow related folders.
 - tests            : contains unit tests for the flows
+- data-pipelines   : It contains the data pipelines to generate the datasets (experimentation, evaluation etc.) necessary for the flows.
+This folder will have sub-folders specific to the data engineering tool - Microsoft Fabric, Azure ML etc.

 Additionally, there is a llmops_config.json file that refers to important infrastructure and flow related information.
 There is also a sample-request.json file containing test data for testing endpoints after deployment.